Sohag-Rana1998/Heaven-Poin-React-js-/README.md

 - I have used react icons for implement icon in my website. react icons is easy to use and get the icons in short time and using role is much easy.
+- I have use AOS and Animate.css packages to user interaction and make the website beautiful. -I have used React leaflet to showing map of my office on the contact us page because it free to use and easy to implement.
 - I have used Swiper slider component for slider purpose, because swiper slider component very much easy to use and it has varies type of slide to use.
+I have used it on the homepage banner and view property details page banner.

 - In my website, I have implement google firebase authentication method for registration, login logout and profile update purpose.